krathalan/apparmor-profiles/README.md

 ---

-⚠️ This symbol means you may/will need to edit the profile for your specific configuration.
+⚠️ This symbol means you may/will need to add local changes for your specific configuration.
 You can find more information for the specific profile by clicking on its name or simply scrolling down.

 Don't be afraid though -- many profiles work with default configurations.